danBhentschel/playground-0F0Z07mz/markdowns/01_intro/03_mbr_gpt.md

 Given all of these improvements, it seems logical that MBR should have disappeared long ago.
 Unfortunately, it's still around, for two major reasons:

- 1. Windows OSs will only boot from MBR disks when running on machines that use BIOS (as opposed to UEFI) firmware
+ 1. Windows OSs will not boot from GPT disks when running on machines that use BIOS (as opposed to UEFI) firmware
- 2. The standard installed partitioning tool on most Linux distributions (fdisk) creates MBR partitions by default
+ 2. The standard partitioning tool on most Linux distributions (fdisk) creates MBR partitions by default